-Today there is access to infinite amounts of data; but what data is interesting?
-What data is important to follow up in order to reach your targets?
+The amount of data we have access to is overwhelming; but what data is interesting?
+What data is important to reach your targets?
 Is data quality adequate?
 Is data consistent with the data source?
 An important point when it comes to data acquisition is to use resources to ensure the quality of the data.

+Data quality tests can be done through monitoring production over a given time; log manually all relevant events and verify that the data collection is correct.
 A challenge when performing data quality tests is to reveal problems that occur occasionally.
-Data quality tests can be done through monitoring production over a given time; log manually all relevant events and then verify that the data collection is correct.

-Through visualizing of the data using statistical programs like JMP, it is easier to see connections and trends between different data.
-Visualization of data also makes it easier to identify "outsiders" in your data set and investigate these data.
+When visualizing the data it is easier to see connections and trends between data sets.
+Visualization of data also makes it easier to identify outliers in your data set and investigate these data.
 This is useful when controlling the quality of your data.

-Multivariable analysis shows the correlation between the various factors.
-Do the different factors affect each other?
+Multivariable analysis shows the correlation between various factors.
+Are there a correlation between factors?
 In what way?
-If you have data set you would like to analyse for trends and correlation you can contact Lean Tech.
+If you have data set you would like to analyze for trends and correlation you can contact Lean Tech.